William C. Kuebler

 In February 2009, Kuebler was chosen as the recipient of the Reg Robson Civil Liberties Award for protecting civil liberties and human rights.

 The award is given out annually by the British Columbia Civil Liberties Association, the oldest and most active civil liberties organization in Canada whose mandate is similar to the American Civil Liberties Union.
 Kuebler is the first non-Canadian to receive the award.

 On Thursday, April 2, 2009, Kuebler addressed the Lord Reading Law Society in Montreal and mentioned that "up till now" he had not faced serious pressures from within the military concerning his work.

 On April 4, 2009, the Canwest News Service (Canada) carried a report that Kuebler "has been fired from the (Khadr) case after accusing his boss of a conflict of interest".
 Col. Peter Masciola is mentioned as giving Kuebler "his marching orders."

 Masciola promoted Commander Walter Ruiz to replace Kuebler.

 On April 7, 2009, the Presiding Officer of Khadr's case, overruled Masciola, asserting that only the Presiding Officer, or the suspect, had the authority to fire attorneys.

 Steven Edwards, writing in the Ottawa Citizen, reported that Kuebler had, coincidentally, been called into Masciola's office when Masciola received the phone call that informed him that Colonel Patrick Parrish had overruled him.

 Citing an unnamed source the Citizen reported that Masciola was "not at all pleased" to learn Parrish wanted to overrule him.
 Masciola did not accept Parrish's ruling, and continued to decline to allow Kuebler to meet with Khadr, to access the case file.
 According to the unnamed source:

 In late May Parrish scheduled a hearing for June 1, 2009, to consider whether Kuebler should remain as Khadr's counsel.
 In August 2009 Kuebler detached from the Office of Military Commissions to attend graduate school at the George Washington University Law School.
 In October 2009 Khadr released Kuebler as his counsel.

 Death, July 17, 2015

 When Kuebler died on July 17, 2015, at age 44, his death spurred concerns that his cancer had been triggered by his work at Guantanamo.
 Canadian journalist Steven Edwards, a cancer survivor, reported that Kuebler had phoned him, in December 2014, and informed him he had "joined the club"—meaning he too had acquired cancer.

-David Rodhe, reporting for Reuters, reported that Kuebler was the seventh individual to die of cancer during the last two years.
+David Rodhe, reporting for Reuters, reported that Kuebler was the seventh individual at Guantanamo Bay to die of cancer during the last two years.